microsoft/automated-brain-explanations/readme.md

 </details>
 <br>

-- Other studies that build off the codebase here:

 **Finally, here are 3 studies that share the codebase here**:
 <details>
 <summary>Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models